menu

 Major repairs

-Where the condition of the roof of a historic building is poor enough to warrant stripping and re-tiling, it is acknowledged that English Heritage and local authority conservation officers like to see sound tiles salvaged and re-used on the same roof, with any deficiencies made up with new tiles which match the existing.
+Where the condition of the roof on an historic building is poor enough to warrant stripping and re-tiling, it is acknowledged that English Heritage and local authority conservation officers like to see sound tiles salvaged and re-used on the same roof, with any deficiencies made up with new tiles which match the existing.

 Members of the RTA who manufacture clay and concrete products are in the unique position of being able to assist in the provision of new tiles to match historic patterns and thereby ensure the success of such projects.